 One site under the HOD policy has undergone a community planning process.
 A conceptual plan that included a mix of shops and residential uses was accepted by the Marin County Board of Supervisors in November 2006.
-Retail uses were revived at the site in 2011, and a planning application for 825 units of housing, including affordable and market rate rentalsunits housing is was deemed complete in XXXas of 9/26/13 and is currently undergoing environmental review expected in late 2012.
+Retail uses were revived at the site in 2011, and a planning application for 82 units of housing, including affordable and market rate units was deemed complete as of 9/26/13 and is currently undergoing environmental review.
 Two other sites, California Park and Oak Manor, have the potential to develop in this planning period.
 Several HOD sites, including Marin City Shopping Center, Strawberry Shopping Center, Fireside Motel and Gallinas School, were recently redeveloped prior to the HOD policy and are unlikely to produce housing in this Housing Element cycle.
 The HOD has the potential to produce additional housing on un-named, voluntary sites that qualify for the designation.
 A program in this housing element considers whether revisions to the HOD policy may be made to improve the effectiveness of the program (1.d Evaluate the Housing Overlay Designation).